Brain tumour grades

-Brain tumours are graded 1-4 according to their behaviour, such as the speed at which they are growing, and how likely they are to spread into other areas of the brain.
-Over time, some brain tumour's behaviour can change and the tumour may become, or come back as, a higher grade tumour.
+Brain tumours are graded 1 to 4 according to their behaviour, such as the speed at which they are growing, and how likely they are to spread into other areas of the brain.
+Grades 1 and 2 are considered low grade brain tumours, while grade 3 and grade 4 brain tumours are high grade.

-Confirming the diagnosis of the different grades of brain tumours is done, where possible, by analysing cells from the tumour, taken during a biopsy or during surgery.
-A neuropathologist examines the cells in the laboratory, looking for particular cell patterns that are characteristic of the different types and grade of brain tumour.
+Confirming the diagnosis of the different grades of tumours is done, where possible, by analysing cells from the tumour, taken during a biopsy or during surgery.
+A neuropathologist examines the cells in the laboratory, looking for particular cell patterns that are characteristic of the different types and grade of brain tumours.

 Accurate diagnosis is important as it allows your medical team to give you information about how the tumour could behave in the future, and also to recommend treatment options.
 This could include a clinical trial.

 Sometimes confirming the grade can be difficult as some low grade and high grade tumours can look very similar.

 Low grade brain tumours are:

 - slow growing